 Return to a full boil, just for 1 minute, stirring constantly.
 Move the saucepan off the heat, and remove any foam off the top with a wooden spoon, but don't throw it away!
 It's delicious.

-Add the hot jam into sterile half-pint jars immediately, and leave ¼ inch headspace.
-Wipe rims of each jar with a clean damp dish towel paper towel; adjust two-piece metal canning lids (not plastic).
+Ladle the hot jam into sterile half-pint jars immediately, and leave ¼ inch headspace.
+Wipe the rims of each jar with a clean damp dish towel paper towel; adjust two-piece metal canning lids (not plastic).
 Process your jam jars in a stockpot or boiling water canner for 20 minutes.

-Once jars come to room temperature, store jars in a cool dark spot in your pantry.
+Once jars come to room temperature, and you tap the top of the jars to make sure each one seals, store them in a cool dark spot in your pantry.

 Storage and Serving Suggestions